espressif/esp-idf/get-started-wrover-kit-v3.rst

 The table below provides description in the following manner:

-- Starting from the first picture's top right corner and going clockwise
+- Starting from the the first picture's top right corner and going clockwise
 - Then moving on to the second picture